jacoblindev/ai-pair-dev/rules/process-task-list.md

 3) Dependency gate

     - Any new runtime dependency requires an ADR and approval.
-    - Run license/security checks (stack-specific guidance in `docs/STACK-INTEGRATIONS.md`).
+    - Run license/security checks appropriate to the stack/tooling in use.
     - Respect allowlist/blocklist baselines.

 4) Architecture lint